Brahms’ German Requiem

 Part of: Orchestra of St. Luke's

-Orchestra of St. Luke’s season in Stern Auditorium draws to a soul-soothing close with an all-Brahms program of two choral masterpieces, as Principal Conductor Bernard Labadie leads the combined forces of his choir, La Chapelle de Québec, and the Handel and Haydn Society Chorus in the Begräbnisgesang and Ein deutsches Requiem.
+Orchestra of St. Luke’s season in Stern Auditorium draws to a soul-soothing close with an all-Brahms program of two choral masterpieces, as Principal Conductor Bernard Labadie leads the combined forces of his choir, La Chapelle de Québec, and Ensemble Altera in the Begräbnisgesang and Ein deutsches Requiem.

 As a choral conductor himself, Brahms was thoroughly steeped in the traditions of earlier musical eras, and the funereal beginning of the Begräbnisgesang, or “Burial Song,” with its male voices in simple unison, could almost be mistaken for the beginning of a Bach chorale.
 The work hearkens back to renaissance-style word painting throughout, such as in the fortissimo winds that accompany the words “When God’s trumpet shall sound,” text which comes from a Lutheran hymn.

 But while certainly sacred in word and tone, the entire experience is more spiritual than liturgical, and this is true of Ein deutsches Requiem as well.
 Brahms assembled the text himself from the German Lutheran bible, rather than the traditional Catholic Latin mass, and eschewed overtly Christian themes in favor of more humanist expressions.
 Composed in the aftermath of his mother’s death, Brahms explicitly referred to the work as “a human Requiem,” written to comfort the living.
 The baritone solos, sung by Andrè Schuen, echo the composer’s anxiety and lingering loss, while in response, the reassuring spirit of his mother is evoked in the tender fifth movement, sung by soprano soloist Erin Morley.